 \section{Conclusion}

 This paper presents a comprehensive survey of low-light image and video enhancement.
 Firstly, we propose SICE\_Grad and SICE\_Mix to simulate the challenging over-/under-exposure scenes under-performed by current LLIE methods.
 Secondly, we introduce Night Wenzhou, a large-scale, high-resolution video dataset with various illuminations and degradation.
-After that, we analyze the critical components of LLIE methods, including learning strategy, network structure, loss function, evaluation metric, training and testing dataset, etc. Besides, we discuss the emerging system-level applications for low-light image and video enhancement algorithms.
+Thirdly, we analyze the critical components of LLIE methods, including learning strategy, network structures, loss functions, evaluation metrics, training and testing datasets, etc. We also discuss the emerging system-level applications for low-light image and video enhancement algorithms.
 Finally, we conduct qualitative and quantitative comparisons of LLIE methods on the benchmark datasets and the proposed datasets to identify the open challenges and suggest future directions.